-First, undertake an ongoing program of inventory work using Community Preservation Act (CPA) funding on a biannual (two-year) timeframe.
-For a biannual period, apply for a \$6,000 to \$8,000 CPA grant to undertake inventory work on a specified, targeted number of sites to be determined based on recommendations in the Final Survey Report and other considerations.
-It is recommended that a single consultant be retained for a six-year period of inventory work, three biannual cycles.
+First, undertake an ongoing program of inventory work using Community Preservation Act (CPA) funding.
+Apply for \$6,000 to \$8,000 CPA grants to undertake inventory work on a specified, targeted number of sites to be determined based on recommendations in the Final Survey Report and other considerations.
+It is recommended that a single consultant be retained for a six-year period of inventory work.

-This recommendation assumes that inventory work will be undertaken without the use of MHC/CLG grant funding, which requires a minimal total expenditure of \$25,000 including grant and matching funds.
-This plan assumes that MHC/CLG grant funding will be used for other, higher priority study recommendations included below, such as the National Register thematic nomination, Indigenous Cultural Landscape Study, Route 20 Corridor Preservation Study, and others.
+This recommendation assumes that inventory work will be undertaken without the use of MHC/CLG grant funding, which requires a minimal total expenditure of \$25-30K including grant and matching funds.
+This plan assumes that MHC/CLG grant funding will be used for other, higher priority study recommendations included below, such as the National Register thematic nomination, Indigenous Cultural Landscape Study and Survey, Route 20 Corridor Preservation Study, Hosmer House Reports, and others.

-Future inventory work may include preparation of new survey forms and/or updating of older forms.
+Future inventory work would include preparation of new survey forms and/or updating of older forms.
 A list of specific properties for which new or updated forms are desired is included in the Final Survey Report.
 Additionally, the Report recommended preparation of an expanded area inventory form for the Wayside Inn Historic Districts.

-Historic Preservation Plan recommendations with respect to National Register nominations are discussed in the next section of Part III.
+Historic Preservation Plan recommendations with respect to National Register nominations are discussed in the next section of this chapter.

-Undertake an ongoing program of inventory work on a biannual timeframe specifying work to be undertaken during each cycle including both new and updated inventory forms as determined appropriate.
+Undertake an ongoing program of inventory work on an annual or biannual timeframe specifying work to be undertaken during each cycle including both new and updated inventory forms as determined appropriate.

-Mid-term and ongoing action of the Historical Commission.
+Ongoing action of the Historical Commission.